 Nestucca Valley Road

 Most riders in our group were taking the corners at 25-30mph, the corners all being very tight and usually blind.
-Some members of our group had to stop to relieve themselves because of the vibration and washboard rather quickly overwhelmed the rear suspension on the group’s Dyna Glide rider and also my 84 Sabre even at maximum compression damping.
+Some members of our group had to stop to rest due to the vibration and washboard rather quickly overwhelming the rear suspension of some of the group’s bikes.
+The Dyna Glide rider in particular didn’t enjoy it, and my 84 Sabre was unpleasant even at maximum compression damping.

-The sweeper on the west side of the Coast Range were quite a bit more forgiving, although many still had no recommended speed or signage.
-I was able to maintain 50mph regularly through most.
-Much lower frequency of gravel mid- corner as well.
+The sweepers on the west side of the Coast Range were quite a bit more forgiving, although many still had no recommended speed or signage.
+I was able to maintain 50mph regularly through most, and there was a much lower frequency of gravel mid-corner as well.

-NVR slices down out of the Coastal Range into Beaver.
-Most desired services are available in Bear, noable food, fuel and auto repair.
-Indeed, although I did get a photo, there is reputed to be a ‘Beaver Service’ station for auto repair somewhere in town.
+Heading out towards the water, Nestucca Valley Road slices down out of the Coastal Range into Beaver.
+Most desired services are available in Bear, including food, fuel and auto repair.
+Indeed, although I did not get a photo, there is reputed to be a ‘Beaver Service’ station for auto repair somewhere in town.
 NVR meets US101 in Beaver, linking you to the rest of the Pacific Ocean shoreline.

 If you’re looking for a less-challenging connecting road off US101 to make your hop over the mountains worthwhile, I suggest Oregon 22 eastbound out of Hebo, a few miles south of Beaver on US101.